 In the real-world, business leaders may want to install devices that allow consumers to check out on their own, such as a mobile pharmacy POS system, for instance.

 Interacting with a consumer once is a step in the right direction.
 Yet, in many instances, consumers may take weeks or even months to eventually make a purchase decision.
 This is why it’s key for businesses to follow up with leads – especially those who have expressed interest in your products or services.
-Companies can do this by developing an email marketing campaign, by creating advertisements specifically designed to retarget leads, or even by reaching out and sending a personalized message.
+Companies can do this by developing an email marketing campaign, creating advertisements specifically designed to retarget leads, or even by reaching out and sending a personalized message.

 Find a Partner